 - 1 teaspoon pepper

-- Drain the canned green and yellow beans and corn in a colander; transfer them to a large serving bowl.
+- Drain the canned green and yellow beans in a colander; transfer them to a large serving bowl.

 - In a small bowl, combine the vinegar, oil, sugar, salt, and pepper; whisk until smooth.
 Pour the dressing mixture over the vegetables and then toss gently to coat.